cs50/labs/vigenere/README.md

 To try out the staff's implementation of this problem, execute

 <pre>
-./vigenere KEYWORD
+./vigenere keyword
 </pre>

-substituting a valid alphabetic string in place of <code>KEYWORD</code>, within <a href="https://sandbox.cs50.io/00b9fb06-1219-46d9-a94c-210340ead1fb">this sandbox</a>.
+substituting a valid alphabetic string in place of <code>keyword</code>, within <a href="https://sandbox.cs50.io/00b9fb06-1219-46d9-a94c-210340ead1fb">this sandbox</a>.

 {% endspoiler %}